namanh-ph/ARIMA-GARCH-Stock-Price-Volatility-Prediction/README.md

 ## 2. Prediction Models

-To predict volatility of the stock price, I will build ARIMA and GARCH model, then combine them together, and apply for the (monthly) price change and the percentage returns of a stock of a Vietnamese company.
+To predict volatility of the stock price, I will build ARIMA and GARCH model, combine them together, then apply for the (monthly) price change and the percentage returns of a stock of a Vietnamese company.
 The full code to all the steps and models can be found in this repository.

 Result: